Photon proliferation from multi-body dark matter annihilation: Conclusion

-The discussion presented in this letter can be extended to other interactions such as the DM-neutrino interaction, and other DM candidates like the dark photon.
-Our results highlight the importance of $N \to 2$ annihilation in the early Universe, where the enhanced DM number density may compensate for the suppression from higher-order couplings and multi-body phase-space factors.
-By boosting the impacts in the early Universe, it may also open avenues to probe hidden particles that were once abundant in the early Universe but disappeared in the present day.
+We have shown in this paper that multi-body nonrelativistic DM annihilation can dominate over the conventional two-body process in the early Universe, which can be realized in a wide range of nonthermal DM scenarios.
+As a typical example, we demonstrate a novel photon proliferation effect from $N$-body pseudoscalar DM annihilation to diphotons, which is a general phenomenon for ultralight DM that couples to photons and has become nonrelativistic at MeV temperatures.
+We also illustrated that for DM mass approaching the ultralight end, the photon proliferation effect will present the leading constraints on the DM-photon, DM self-interaction, and DM-electron couplings.
+The discussion can be extended to other interactions such as the DM-neutrino interaction, and other DM candidates like the dark photon.
+Our results highlight the importance of $N \to 2$ annihilation in the early Universe when physical impacts are boosted, and open new avenues to probe hidden particles once abundant in the early Universe but disappeared in the present day.

+As final remarks, we would like to summarize the working regime for the constraints we have derived.
+For both $g_{a\gamma\gamma}$ coupling and self-interacting coupling $\lambda$, the DM relic density we used for the ultralight DM particle is from the present-day value dated back to earlier times, focusing on temperatures below $1$~MeV.
+We assumed that the ultralight DM particle has already become nonrelativistic at this epoch.
+This is the general situation for axion or axion-like DM candidates following the standard vacuum misalignment mechanism with $m_{\rm dm} \gtrsim10^{-15}$~eV.
+For the vacuum misalignment with $m_{\rm dm} \lesssim10^{-15}$~eV or other mechanisms that delay the onset of DM oscillations until the cosmic temperature drops far below 1~MeV, our $N_{\rm eff}$ bound weakens due to the change of upper integration limit in \Eq{deltan}.
+However, in such late-production scenarios, one must ensure DM becomes cold enough before structure formation and should not create large photon spectral distortions, which deserves careful case-by-case considerations.